 Bonus Tip: If confused, just ask!
 Your partner will only feel heard and seen in the relationship if you ask them for their preference.

 Related Reading: 15 Characteristics Of A Healthy Relationship

 7. Give them room to talk

-A typical introvert extrovert relationship conflict can take hold when one partner does all the talking and the other doesn’t get a chance to say their piece.
+A typical introvert-extrovert conflict can take hold when one partner does all the talking and the other doesn’t get a chance to say their piece.
 This happens because extroverts tend to ramble on whereas introverts struggle to put their thoughts into words.
-Check the tendency to talk too much.
-Pause between sentences to allow them to respond.
+Here are a few things you can do:

 8. Don’t push for a response

-If you push them for an answer or take offence at their lack of readiness to respond, they may withdraw completely.
+If you push them for an answer or take offense at their lack of readiness to respond, they may withdraw completely.
 In such situations, it can seem like dating an introvert is hard.
 But you have to understand where they’re coming from to not let these natural personality traits become a sore point in the relationship.
 After all, dating as an introvert is hard too.

 9. Steer clear of sensitive topics

 You may have a million questions about your partner’s life.
 Their past relationships, insecurities, fears, and triggers.
 However, forcing them to open up about these is not going to work.
 You’ll only push them away by prodding and quizzing them endlessly.

 Instead, focus on creating a connection strong enough for them to let you in.
 This does not mean that your curiosity does not matter.
 But remind yourself to approach some subjects with care.
 Communicate clearly what you want to know and why.
 Give them time to respond, and accept gracefully if they don’t want to open up yet.